Skip to main content

 Assessors are paid an honorarium for their time in assessment meetings.
 If you are interested in being considered for future assessor opportunities, please get in touch with the Arts Development and Investment team.

-Information for Grant Recipients
+Information for grant recipients

 My application was successful!
 What are my next steps?

 You will receive a Funding Agreement that outlines the terms of your grant including our recognition and reporting requirements.
 You are required to sign the agreement and submit it to us in order to release payment.
-If you have any questions concerning the Funding Agreement, reach out to us.
+If you have any questions concerning the Funding Agreement, reach out to support@edmontonarts.ca.

 Do I need to pay taxes on funding I receive from the EAC?